coder83431/Network-File-Shares-and-Permissions/README.md

 <img src="https://imgur.com/4Zp6BsM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 9. On Client-1, as  <someuser>, try to access the accountants folder.
 It should fail.
+This is because the users is currently given the permissions of "Domain Users" and thus doens't have access to the "accounting" folder.

 </p>